nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new member
+1. User requests to add a new person
 2. HackAssist shows a list of fields to input (Name, Description, Priority, Category, Status)
 3. User inputs fields
-4. HackAssist shows list of all members, including new member
+4. HackAssist shows list of all people, including new person

 Use case ends.